Racing to King George Falls 💦

 But King George Falls always held the top spot.

-After a expedition under Kimberley’s relentless heat,
+After an expedition under Kimberley’s relentless heat,

 nothing compares to the rush of a natural shower.